-A product of religious fervour and political upheaval, the banning of plays in London in 1642 was a moment that has come to symbolise the grey years of Puritanical rule in England.
+A product of religious fervour and political upheaval, the banning of plays in London, and across England, in 1642 was a moment that has come to symbolise the grey years of Puritanical rule in England.

 After decades of the likes of Shakespeare, Webster and Marlowe creating a thriving theatrical scene in the capital, the playhouses then fell silent until the restoration of the monarchy in 1660.